Computer workstations in the center of the Library.

 - ...and more!

 Surgeries of the Abomasum in Cattle (a.k.a.
-"Glass Cow") is available on workstation VETLAB12 at the computing table outside of Fairchild Electronic Classroom.
-Ask at the front desk for details.Laptops
+"Glass Cow") is available on a laptop that can be checked out at the front desk for details.Laptops

 - See Public Printing Instructions for instructions on printing from library workstations.